Lelystad: History

 After the Second World War the Zuiderzee Works continued, constructing the polder of Eastern Flevoland.
 In 1950 work commenced on several construction islands in the middle of the IJsselmeer.
 Lelystad-Haven was the largest island, and its wooden barracks housed a community of dyke-builders.
 In 1955 they reached the mainland, which made it possible to drive to Lelystad by car.
 One of the three pumping stations, which drained the polder in June 1957, was the diesel-powered Wortman in Lelystad-Haven.
-Until 1967 the only inhabitants of Lelystad were technical engineers and laborers and superintendents, living on the former construction island.
+Until 1967 the only inhabitants of Lelystad were technical engineers, laborers and superintendents, living on the former construction island.